numaproj/numaflow/docs/operations/authz/rbac.md

 ```
 g, <user>, <group>
 ```

+Here user is the identifier extracted from the authentication token, such as a username, email address, or ID.
+And group is the name of the group to which the user is being added.

 These are useful for defining a set of users with the same permissions.
 The group can be used in the policy definition in place of the user.
 And thus any user added to the group will have the same permissions as the group.